 (WASHINGTON, D.C.) – Last week, Congressman Roger Marshall joined Congresswoman Cheri Bustos (IL-17) as she introduced the Addiction Recovery for Rural Communities (ARRC) Act, a bipartisan bill that will help rural communities bolster their efforts to fight the opioid and addiction epidemic.

-(WASHINGTON, D.C.) - The Office of Congressman Roger Marshall, M.D., has announced the winners of the 2017 Congressional Art Competition for Kansas' First Congressional District.
+(WASHINGTON, D.C.) - Congressman Roger Marshall has announced a 2017 Farm Bill Listening Tour across Kansas' Big First Congressional District.

-(WASHINGTON, D.C.) - Congressman Roger Marshall, M.D., issued the following statement regarding his vote against the omnibus appropriations bill:
+(WASHINGTON, D.C.) - Congressman Roger Marshall released the following statement regarding the House's passage of the National Defense Authorization Act: